Jennykuma/portfolio-site/src/pages/projects/lisas-button/lisas-button.md

 | &nbsp; | &nbsp; | &nbsp; | &nbsp; | &nbsp; |
 |:-:|:-:|:-:|:-:|:-:|
 | ![Initial Sketches](./initial-1.jpg) | ![Lego Corgi](./initiall-2.png) | ![WPF Button](./initial-3.png) | ![In-Depth Sketches](./initial-4.jpg) | ![:ego Corgi Cont](./initial-5.png)
-The first couple images are what I had envisioned what Lisa's button would look like:
+The first couple of images are what I had envisioned what Lisa's button would look like:
-1. **A Pin** - I was thinking about the aestetics and how she could wear it.
+1. **A Pin** - I was thinking about the aesthetics and how she could wear it.
 It could even look kind of flashy on her!
 2. **Lisa Button** - This was inspired by the Staples 'That was easy' button.
 I wanted it to play music or something like that.
 3. **WPF Lisa Button** - I wanted to make this a program which did something after pressing the button.
 This idea was later evolved into my final product.
 4. **Lego Warrior Lisa** - I added a dinky button onto this lego warrior which would then do something when it is pressed.
 5. **Lego Corgi** - I just wanted to build a lego corgi that played classical music when the button was pressed.
 6. **Mobile App Button** - A mobile app that would do something whenever she would press a button.
-I had a sound board in mind.
+I had a soundboard in mind.
 7. **Lego Music Player** - I wanted a boombox that looked so thug, but when the button is pressed, it would spit out classical music.
 8. **Lego Box** - Lisa loves her EOS lip balm.
 I wanted to create a lip balm holder out of lego since she loves lego too.